Haw River Canoe Access

 Overview: Birding along the river trail can be great, especially in spring migration.

 Getting there: Take U.S. 64 6 miles west of Wilsonville stoplight (64 and 1008).
-Turn left just after the bridge over the Haw (watch for a brown sign labelled "Haw River Canoe Access").
+Turn left just after the bridge over the Haw on Foxfire Trace (watch for a brown sign labelled "Haw River Canoe Access").
 Follow the short driveway to the parking lot.

 Where to go: Follow the makeshift trail up and downstream.